luisarizmendi/ai-apps/apps/object-detection/object-detection-server/README.md

 ## Description

-Python server that uses a YOLO model to provide object detection on a directly connected webcam stream or a batch file upload providing an output stream with the labeled images and the number of detected objects.
+Python server that uses a YOLO model to provide object detection on a directly connected webcam stream providing an output stream with the labeled images and an additional endpoint with the number of detected objects.

+You can find more information about the [model in this Huggingface page](https://huggingface.co/luisarizmendi/yolo11-safety-equipment) but essentially it detects safety equiment.

 ## Enpoints